-For practical reasons simple randomisation is sometimes used in pilot trials even when restricted randomisation is expected to be used in the future definitive trial, and if this is the case this needs to be described.
+For practical reasons simple randomisation is sometimes used in pilot trials even when restricted randomisation is expected to be used in the future definitive RCT, and if this is the case this needs to be described.

-Restricted randomisation is particularly useful in small trials evaluating the effectiveness of an intervention to ensure balance in certain characteristics between intervention and control groups (see main CONSORT Statement).[2, 60] In pilot trials restricted randomisation may be used to mimic the type of randomisation expected in the future definitive trial or, if it is deemed important, to have balanced groups even if it is not expected to be used in the future definitive trial.
-In Example 1 stratified randomisation, using blocking, was used.
+Restricted randomisation is particularly useful in small trials evaluating the effectiveness of an intervention, to ensure balance in certain characteristics between intervention and control groups (see main CONSORT statement).
+In pilot trials, restricted randomisation might be used to mimic the type of randomisation expected in the future definitive RCT or, if it is deemed important, to have balanced groups even if restricted randomisation is not expected to be used in the future definitive RCT.
+In example 1, stratified randomisation, employing blocking, was used.

-One of the objectives of a pilot trial may be to assess the feasibility of randomisation; it is therefore possible that different types of randomisation may be tried, as in Example 2.[59]
+One of the objectives of a pilot trial might be to assess the feasibility of randomisation; it is therefore possible that different types of randomisation could be tried, as in example 2 where cluster versus individual randomisation was considered. $^{60}$

+- Item 9

-Standard CONSORT item: mechanism used to implement the random allocation sequence (such as sequentially numbered containers), describing any steps taken to conceal the sequence until interventions were assigned
+- Standard CONSORT item: mechanism used to implement the random allocation sequence (such as sequentially numbered containers), describing any steps taken to conceal the sequence until interventions were assigned

+- Example

-"Allocation...was implemented using an automated telephone randomization service provided by the Bristol Randomized Trials Collaboration to ensure concealment from clinical staff undertaking recruitment."[61]
+"Allocation... was implemented using an automated telephone randomization service provided by the Bristol Randomized Trials Collaboration to ensure concealment from clinical staff undertaking recruitment."
+62

-Ensuring allocation concealment is a cornerstone of good randomised trial design.
-This mechanism performs a key function in minimising bias by preventing foreknowledge of treatment assignment which could influence those who enrol participants.
-In a future definitive trial a single mechanism will be used to conceal allocation.
+Ensuring allocation concealment is a cornerstone of a good randomised trial design.
+This mechanism performs a key function in minimising bias by preventing fore-knowledge of treatment assignment, which could influence those who enrol participants.
+In a future definitive RCT a single mechanism will be used to conceal allocation.
 However, in a pilot trial the main purpose of using an allocation concealment mechanism is to establish the feasibility of the mechanism.
 If there is considerable uncertainty about the mechanism to be used, more than one mechanism may be tried in the pilot trial.
-We would expect this to be extremely rare but when it does occur the details of each mechanism tried should be fully described.
+We would expect this to be rare, but when it does occur the details of each mechanism tried should be fully described.

-Standard CONSORT item: who generated the random allocation sequence, who enrolled participants, and who assigned participants to interventions

-Example 1 (who generated the random allocation sequence)
+- Item 10 - Standard CONSORT item: who generated the random allocation sequence, who enrolled participants, and who assigned participants to interventions - Example 1 (who generated the random allocation sequence)

 "An independent statistical consultant set up the web-based randomization process to assign eligible participants to intervention or control groups by remote allocation, using permuted blocks of sizes 2 and 4.
 No one directly involved in the project had access to allocation codes."
-[21]